 This journey starts at the Neighbourhood Centre located on 81st Ave, just off Whyte Ave in Old Strathcona.

-Funds raised at Coldest Night of the Year 2021 will support our pandemic relief efforts, including our shelter and dinner to door programs.
+These Social Issues Walks are brought to you by the Mustard Seed.
+We want everyone in the community to experience these stories, which is why we made these walks a donate what you can.
+If you have the means, we greatly appreciate your support.
+Funds raised from the Mustard Seed Social Issues Walks will support our pandemic relief efforts, including our shelter and dinner to door programs.
 These programs offer not only a warm meal and a roof over one’s head but also connect those experiencing homelessness or poverty with holistic support services to walk them through this unprecedented time.

 Created & Performed by: Mackenzie Brown.

 Hailing from the Sturgeon Lake Cree Nation, performer and drummer Mackenzie Brown leads you on a personal immersive musical journey through the ᐄᓃᐤ (ÎNÎW) River Lot 11∞ Indigenous Art Park.